 Then you’ll have your main summer garden, which gets planted after the threat of frost has passed.

-And in many climates, you can oftentimes even get a fall garden planted mid-summer (usually mid-July to early-August) so you can harvest crops well into fall.
+And in many climates, you can often even get a fall garden planted mid-summer (usually mid-July to early-August) so you can harvest crops well into fall.
 (Here are 20 vegetables you can plant mid-summer and still get a harvest before your first frost date.)

-We often utilize succession planting for certain crops, which means we plant fewer seeds more often to grow food that will give us a continual harvest for fresh eating throughout the season, rather than a large planting that’s ready to harvest all at once.
+We often utilize crop rotation methods and succession planting for certain crops, which means we plant fewer seeds more often to grow food that will give us a continual harvest for fresh eating throughout the season, rather than a large planting that’s ready to harvest all at once.

 Clyde’s Garden Planner